Nidhi-1211/Student_Task_Nidhi_Alpesh_Mehta/README.md

 **Downloading the dataset**

-Please download the Image dataset from https://drive.google.com/file/d/1hbzc_P1FuxMkcabkgn9ZKinBwW683j45/view before starting.
+Step 3: Please download the Image dataset from https://drive.google.com/file/d/1hbzc_P1FuxMkcabkgn9ZKinBwW683j45/view before starting.
 Save the dataset in the same folder as the git repository is saved

-Step 1: Open the folder where dataset is saved.
+Step 4: Open the folder where dataset is saved.
 Create two new folders and name them as "train" and "test" respectively.

-Step 2: From the image folder copy first 100 folders to the train folder and rest 100 folders to the test folder respectively.
+Step 5: From the image folder copy first 100 folders to the train folder and rest 100 folders to the test folder respectively.

-Step 3 : Open the Juypter notebook and copy the path of folder where the dataset is saved as an input to "dataset_path".
+Step 6 : Open the Juypter notebook and copy the path of folder where the dataset is saved as an input to "dataset_path".

-Step 4: Run each cell in the Juypter notebook.
+Step 7: Run each cell in the Juypter notebook.

 **Task 2**